chrisgurney/obsidian-note-toolbar/README.md

 | right align items | |
 | sticky | sticks toolbar to top on scroll |
 | not sticky | |

-In the **Mobile** section, you can add equivalent styles that allow you to override the defaults on mobile.

 _Notes on precedence:_
 - Styles are applied in the order you add them in settings.
 Per how CSS works, styles later in the lists take precedence.